-Summary of benefits for the High Option of the Presbyterian Health Plan - 2017
+Summary of benefits for the High Option of the Presbyterian Health Plan - 2018

 - Do not rely on this chart alone.
 All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
-On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies.
+On this page we summarize specific expenses we cover; for more detail, look inside - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies.

-High Option Benefits You pay Page Medical services provided by physicians: Diagnostic and treatment services provided in the office Office visit copayment: Primary Care Physician \$25 - \$0 copayment per visit for children up to age 26 Specialist \$40 - \$20 copayment per visit for children up to age 26 27 (Waived if nursing visit only for allergy injections, injections such as insulin, heparin, and antibiotics, preventive adult and child immunizations) Services provided by a hospital: • Inpatient \$100/day up to 5 days 53 • Outpatient \$150 54 Emergency benefits • In-area \$40 urgent care center; \$100 for ER visit 57 • Out-of-area \$40 urgent care center; \$100 for ER visit 58 Mental health and substance abuse treatment: Regular cost sharing 60 Prescription drugs (Retail) Tier 1 - \$10 Generic (Preferred) drugs; Mail order \$20 Tier 2 - \$40 Brand (Preferred) drugs; Mail order \$80 Tier 3 - \$75 non-Brand (Non-preferred) drugs; Mail order \$150 Tier 4 - Specialty Pharmaceuticals 50% of charges up to a maximum out-of- 65 Dental care pocket of \$400 per prescription; Not available mail order Limited benefit.
-Applicable physician visit copayment 68 Vision care 30% of all charges (materials) Applicable physician visit copayment (eye exam for children).
-37
+High Option Benefits You pay Page

+Medical services provided by physicians:

+Diagnostic and treatment services provided in the office Office visit copayment: Primary Care Physician \$25 - \$0 copayment per visit for children up to age 26 Specialist \$40 - \$20 copayment per visit for children up to age 26 (Waived if nursing visit only for allergy injections, injections such as insulin, heparin, and antibiotics, preventive adult and child immunizations) 25

+Services provided by a hospital:

+• Inpatient \$100/day up to 5 days 51

+• Outpatient \$150 52

+Emergency benefits

+• In-area \$40 urgent care center; \$150 for ER visit 55

+• Out-of-area \$40 urgent care center; \$150 for ER visit 56

+Mental health and substance abuse treatment: Regular cost sharing 58

+Prescription drugs (Retail and Mail Order) Tier 0 - \$0 Maintenance Medication (for certain chronic conditions); Mail order \$0 Tier 1 - \$10 Generic (Preferred) drugs; Mail order \$20 Tier 2 - \$40 Brand (Preferred) drugs; Mail order \$80 Tier 3 - \$75 non-Brand (Non-preferred) drugs; Mail order \$150 Tier 4 - Specialty Pharmaceuticals 50% of charges up to a maximum out-of-pocket of \$400 per prescription; Not available mail order 64

+Dental care 69

-When using VSP Providers - visit www.vsp. com Special features: Flexible benefits option; Services for deaf and hearing impaired, pregnancies, Presbyterian Healthcare Services, vision, acupuncture, chiropractic, cancer clinical trials, massage therapy, meals on wheels, fitness center, vision and hearing hardware discounts.
-69 Protection against catastrophic costs (your out-of-pocket maximum): Nothing after \$6,350/Self Only or \$12,700/ Self Plus One and Self and Family enrollment per year Some costs do not count toward this protection 23
+Limited benefit.
+Applicable physician visit copayment Vision care 30% of all charges (materials) Applicable physician visit copayment (eye exam for children).
+When using VSP Providers - visit www.vsp.
+36 Special features: Flexible benefits option; Services for deaf and hearing impaired, pregnancies, Presbyterian Healthcare Services, vision, acupuncture, chiropractic, cancer clinical trials, massage therapy, meals on wheels, fitness center, vision and hearing hardware discounts.
+70 Protection against catastrophic costs (your out-of-pocket maximum): Nothing after \$6,350/Self Only or \$12,700/ Self Plus One and Self and Family enrollment per year Some costs do not count toward this protection 21

-Summary of benefits for the Standard Option of the Presbyterian Health Plan - 2017
+Summary of benefits for the Standard Option of the Presbyterian Health Plan - 2018

 - Do not rely on this chart alone.
 All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
-On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physician, except in emergencies. - Below, an asterisk () means the item is subject to the calendar year deductible of \$500 for Self Only or \$1,000 for Self Plus One or Self and Family enrollment.
+On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physician, except in emergencies. - Below, an asterisk (\) means the item is subject to the calendar year deductible of \$500 for Self Only or \$1,000 for Self Plus One or Self and Family enrollment.